Property valuations offer significant benefits when establishing a fair market value for your property.

-According to the Australian Property Institute, a certified valuer is someone who is qualified to produce valuations that are legally recognised because they have the necessary:
+According to the Australian Property Institute, a certified valuer is someone qualified to produce valuations that are legally recognised because they have the necessary:

-The combination of their education, rigorous on-the-job training and experience in the field equips them to offer property valuations and give clients relevant and impartial professional advice in a wide variety of areas.
+The combination of their education, rigorous on-the-job training and experience in the field equip them to offer property valuations and give clients relevant and impartial professional advice in various areas.

 For example, at Duo Tax, our Certified Practising Valuers (who are also members of the Australian Property Institute) offer a comprehensive suite of valuations, including: